kuzzleio/documentation-old/src/sdk-reference/memory-storage/bitop.md

 ## Callback Response

-Returns an integer containing the length of the new key's value
+Returns an integer containing the length of the new key's value.